-Transfer hours accepted by the school are applied to the total number of hours necessary to complete the program and are considered both attempted and completed hours for the purpose of determining when the allowable maximum time frame has been exhausted.
-Satisfactory Academic Progress evaluation periods are based on actual contracted hours at the institution.
+Transfer hours accepted by the school are applied to the total number of hours necessary to complete the program and are considered both attempted and completed hours.

 DETERMINATION OF PROGRESS STATUS

 Students meeting the minimum requirements for academics and attendance at the evaluation point are considered to be making satisfactory progress until the next scheduled evaluation.